This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 - Baste the fold at the top.

-- With right sides together and a straight stitch sew the side seams of the shorts.
+- With right sides together and a straight stitch sew the side seams of the trunks.
 Finish the edges.

 - Finish the edge of the leg openings.
 Use the hem marking to fold the hem up and sew it.

-- With right sides together and a zigzag stitch sew the two front seams of the swimsuit lining.
+- With right sides together and a zigzag stitch sew the two front seams of the swim trunks lining.

 - With right sides together and a zigzag stitch sew the crotch seam together.